-

 Click to order Does

-Psychoanalysis Work? by Robert M. Galatzer-Levy, MD,
+Psychoanalysis Work? by Robert M. Galatzer-Levy,

-outcome of analytic treatment.
+research into the outcome of analytic treatment.

 -